CVK2C/4560-semester-project/submissions/README.md

 ### Overall application: In progress

-Upon completion of individual modules, they will be assembled and under final testing/adjustment.
+Upon completion of individual modules, they will be assembled and undergo final testing/adjustment.